tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 <center><img src="/content/images/2016/12/triund8.jpg"></center>

 We got ours tents fixed and settled down our bags in them and got out to join the others in the bonfire.
 We had a very diverse group of people in our vicinity.
-Some came from Mumbai, a group of students from Delhi University and some from Banaras.
+Some came from Mumbai, a group of students from Delhi University and some from Benaras.

 <center><img src="/content/images/2016/12/triund7.jpg"></center>